nord-e/nord-e.github.io/README.md

 This page is part of a portfolio I'm building for the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics?)
 Capstone Project.
-I hope to make Data work a bigger part of my career going forward.
+The goal is to show what I can do with AI and Data, and make both a bigger part of my career going forward.

 **[LinkedIn Profile](https://www.linkedin.com/in/enordstr/)**

 ### **What I would bring to my next career opportunity**

-### **🔹 Business Growth & Strategy**
+### **Business Growth & Strategy**